LEADNorthLLC/fhir-uds-training/module-6/exercise-1/instruction.md

 Ensure your container is running or refer back to Module 5: Exercise 1.

 **Load Necessary Code:** From the IRIS System Management Portal, navigate to System Explorer -> Classes.
-Select Import and choose
+Select Import and choose **My Local Machine** and click on Browse to locate all files found under the /irisdata/module6-exercise1-code/ folder.
+Make sure File of type is set to All Files (*) so you can see all the files available to select.
+Once all files are selected, choose Next and then Import.
+The code should all compile without errors.

 From the IRIS System Management Portal, open the FHIRDEMO Production by navigating to Interoperability -> Configure -> Production from the **FHIRDEMO** namespace.
 Execute the following steps: